BiceSchembri/express-API/README.md

 `npm init` and then answer the questions to initialize the **package.json** file.

-Now, create a new database called **tattoo_eshop** It should contain the following tables:
+Now, create a new database called **tattoo_eshop**.
+It should contain the following tables:

 ...
 ...